30 FAQs about divorce settlements.

 8. Can a man claim maintenance from his former wife?

-There is no reason why a man should not be able to claim maintenance, for example, if the woman is a high-earner.
+There is no reason why a man should not be able to claim maintenance, for example, if the woman is the higher earner.
 A fair settlement should take into account the same factors regardless of gender.

 9. What happens if my former spouse refuses to pay maintenance?